 Typically, businesses engaging in unsolicited bulk emails with a poor sender reputation may find themselves on the UCEPROTECTL2/L3 Blacklist.

-You might also be blacklisted if you share the same Internet Service Provider with an individual or business sending out unsolicited bulk emails.
+You might also be blacklisted if you share the same Inbox Service Provider with an individual or business sending out unsolicited bulk emails.

 This tool scans your email address through 24 common IPv4 blacklists, checking for any blacklist listings of your inbox and connected domains.